ANSHURAJ11/LAMMPSatOU/README.md

 Note: Type the password anyway even though nothing is showing up.

+To check the status of the cm3atou partition, type the following in your terminal,

+	sinfo -p cm3atou

-If you want to check the list of users that are currently running jobs on the cm3atou partition, type the following in your terminal,
+To check the list of users that are currently running jobs on the cm3atou partition,

+	squeue -p cm3atou

+To add the number of cores for each job to the list above,

 	squeue -p cm3atou -t all --Format=jobid:10,username:14,statecompact:6,numcpus:6,minmemory:8,timeused:12,timelimit:12,nodelist:8